ljacqu/TextLanguageGuesser/README.md

 You can configure the proper waiting times in ./inc/config.php to not have too many messages!

-Note that running this manual timer means you have to register an application to Nightbot at https://nightbot.tv/account/applications
+Note that running this manual timer means you have to register an application to Nightbot at https://nightbot.tv/account/applications:

-New app:
 - Name: guesslang (or whatever you want)
 - Redirect URIs: `https://example.org/ext/lang/obtain_token.php` (where `https://example.org/ext/lang` is where your backend is hosted)

+Set the client ID and client secret that are generated to the properties in ./inc/config.php.
 Then, open `regular_poll.php` as mentioned above, and follow the link to `obtain_token.php` that is linked in an error message.

 Make sure not to have a **Nightbot timer running alongside** to prevent timing conflicts.